-If you use the Contour Editor, Perspective or Envelope tool on a textured brush stroke, it will deform its texture to fit the new shape of the brush stroke.
-Note that this will resample the texture, which is liable to make it lose quality.
+If you use the Perspective tool on a textured brush stroke, it is will deform its texture to fit the new shape of the brush stroke.
+Keep in mind that this will resample the texture, which is liable to make it lose quality.